JashanBansal0708/amazing-repositories/README.md

 ## :notebook_with_decorative_cover: &nbsp;What is it?

-> This repository aims to take all the awesome repositories present on github at one place, so that anyone can find them  easily and start learning as early as possible.
+> This repository aims to take all the amazing repositories present on github at one place, so that anyone can find them  easily and start learning as early as possible.

 ## :restroom: &nbsp;For whom?